cryptopunksnotdead/programming-cryptopunks/06_palette_8bit.md

-How does the black and white magic work?
+How does the black & white magic work?
 Let's look at the colors
 of punk #2 before and after
 using the `show_colors` helper